hnryjmes/well-grounded-rubyist/README.md

 Chapter 14 - Callable and runnable objects (pp. 418 - 454)

 * `Proc` objects as anonymous functions / The `lambda` method for generating functions / Code blocks / The `Symbol#to_proc` method / Method objects / Bindings / The `eval` family of methods / Threads / Executing external programs

+* "This chapter is about objects that you can call, execute, or run: threads, anonymous functions, strings, and even methods that have been turned into objects."

+* procs and lambdas

+* procs: wrapping a code block in an object

+*